-In addition to making mobile surveys a more viable option for gaining consumer insights (and forcing survey programs and software to increase their mobile compatibility), 5G will also allow companies to make better use of the growing Internet of Things.
+In addition to making mobile surveys a more viable option for gaining consumer insights (and forcing research programs and software to increase their mobile compatibility), 5G will also allow companies to make better use of the growing Internet of Things.
 Everything from cars to TVs to refrigerators are now connected, and better WiFi will enable these devices to become prime points for gathering data on consumer behavior, trends and more.

 Move over, Millennials

 The last thing a Millennial wants to hear is that it’s not all about them anymore.

 But seriously, a new generation is on the rise, and marketing and advertising execs are taking notice.
 Make way for Gen Z!

 Born from the late 90’s to the early 2010’s, Gen Z’s are getting older and their purchasing power is increasing.
 This is the generation that grew up with all things digital.
 They don’t even know a world where the internet, social media and mobile devices didn’t exist.

 Because of that, they have a more tech-savvy consumer mentality than Millennials and previous generations.
 Moving forward, brands and marketing agencies will be investing in research to find innovative ways to reach this audience and figure out the driving factors behind Gen Z behaviors.

 Perhaps one of the biggest game-changers in market research is artificial intelligence.
 AI enables automation by generating insights from large amounts of data that would otherwise take teams of people days or even weeks to produce.